LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/trees/fundamentals/genbank.rst

 .. admonition:: Exercise

-	We will download all of these as a GenBank file - click on the :guilabel:`​Send to:`​ link and select as follows:
+	We will download all of these as a GenBank file - click on the :guilabel:`Send to:` link and select as follows:

 	.. image:: genbank_screenshot.png
 		:align: center